evkx/evkx.github.io/content/models/skoda/elroq/elroq_60/_index.md

 ### Suspension

-The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-The standard suspension includes steel springs and hydraulic dampers.
 The Sport suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 173 mm.

 ### Steering